This post may contain affiliate links. Please read my disclosure and privacy policy.

 “This is not only the best vegan mac out there, it’s also the easiest!
 I have made this recipe so many times as written and it is simply perfect…” – Audrey

 - Cashews.
-Use cashews that are not salted or roasted for the most neutral flavor.
+This recipe calls for unsalted, unroasted cashews for the most neutral flavor.
 If you don’t have a high-speed blender, soak the ingredients in boiled water for 10 minutes before blending to help them break down more easily.

 - Nutritional Yeast.
 Also called “nooch” in the vegan world, these flakes add a cheesy flavor to the sauce without using dairy.
 There is nothing else quite like this ingredient, but in a pinch, you could substitute it with a small amount of white miso, which also has a cheesy flavor.

 - Spices.
-Garlic powder, onion powder, and chili powder add flavor to the sauce, while a pinch of turmeric lends an orange hue.
+Garlic and chili powder add flavor, while a pinch of turmeric lends the sauce an orange hue.
 (But that’s optional!)
-While the sauce might taste salty at first, remember that it’s being poured over a pound of pasta, which will dilute the flavor.
+While it might taste salty at first, remember that the sauce will be poured over a pound of pasta, which will dilute the flavor.

 - Lemon juice.
 This adds a tangy flavor to help boost the overall “cheesy” taste.
 Use freshly squeezed lemon juice, rather than bottled, for the best flavor.